nuxt/vue-meta/README.md

 Just make sure that whatever data source you're using (`store` if you're using Vuex, component `data` otherwise) has some sane defaults set so Vue doesn't complain about `null` property accessors.

 Check out the [vuex-async](https://github.com/declandewet/vue-meta/tree/master/examples/vuex-async) example for a far more detailed demonstration of how this works.

+# Examples

+To run the examples; clone this repository & run `npm install` in the root directory, and then run `npm run dev`.
+Head to http://localhost:8080.